• Emma’s Story

 To Care Partners, From

 I’m honored to announce my first book, The Unexpected Journey, which is dedicated to my fellow care partners.
-The book will be published by Maria Shriver’s imprint, The Open Field at Penguin Random House.
+The book is published by Maria Shriver’s imprint, The Open Field at Penguin Random House.

 Sign Up For My Newsletter